zorlack/turntable-traction-drive/README.md

 | Output Range | 0 - 600Hz |
 | Safe Torque Off (STO) | Yes |

-#### Initial Testing VFD
+#### VFD for Single Phase (120 VAC)
-Our initial testing was performed on a .75 HP 120V VFD.
+Our initial testing was performed on a .75 KW 120V VFD.
 We were able to easily turn the 23' turntable using just a single wall outlet.
-This may be enough for many applications but be aware that VFDs under load have a nasty habbit of tripping residential breakers (especially RCD/GFCI circuits.)

 | VFD Feature |  Detail |
 | -------------- | ------------------------------|